GameServerManagers/LinuxGSM-Docs/New-Server.md

-This WILL help you on the making of a new server support for LGSM.
+This may help you on the making of a new server support for LGSM.

 Can be a good start to copy your main script from an existing game (preferably the same engine if it exists).